-Water is the substance aspect of the First Matter, having its root in that which is represented on the Qabalistic Tree of Life as Binah, to which is attributed alchemical
+Water is the substance aspect of the First Matter, having its root in that which is represented on the Qabalistic Tree of Life as Binah, to which is attributed alchemical Salt.

-Salt.
 This substance aspect also appears as the fourth Sephirah, hence in the Pattern on the Trestleboard we associate "Limitless Substance" with Chesed.
-In this particular manifestation of the Life Power, the alchemical water takes the form of "Silver" or "Luna," but this metaphysical Moon is at the same time the field or sphere in which the operation of the power designated as Jupiter is at work.
+In this particular manifestation of the Life-power, the alchemical water takes the form of "Silver" or "Luna," but this metaphysical Moon is at the same time the field or sphere in which the operation of the power designated as Jupiter is at work.
 Similarly the substance aspect of the First Matter presents itself in the eighth Sephirah under the form of alchemical Copper or Venus, and the latter is the field or sphere for the operation of the power called Mercury.
 These details will require careful consideration, but they are valuable clues to the right understanding of the whole mystery of alchemy.

-Use as your guide throughout your Qabalistic and alchemical studies the key thought "All things are from One."
+Use as your guide throughout your Qabalistic and alchemical studies the key-thought "All things are from One."
 That ONE presents itself under various aspects.
-The three primary aspects are: Mercury, corresponding to Kether, the Root of Air, and representing the knowledge aspect of the Life Power; Sulfur, corresponding to Chokmah, the Root of Fire, and representing the activity aspect of the Life Power; Salt, corresponding to Binah, the Root of Water, and representing the substance aspect of the Life Power.
+The three primary aspects are: Mercury, corresponding to Kether, the Root of Air, and representing the knowledge aspect of the Life-power; Sulphur, corresponding to Chokmah, the Root of Fire, and representing the" activity aspect of the Life-power; Salt, corresponding to Binah, the Root of Water, and representing the substance aspect of the Life-power.
 But these three are aspects of One Reality.
-They correspond to the omniscience (Mercury), omnipotence (Sulfur), and omnipresence (Salt) of Universal Spirit.
+They correspond to the omniscience (Mercury), omnipotence (Sulphur), and omnipresence (Salt) of the Universal Spirit.

-Thus our quotation from the Turba Philosophorum on page 123 within the previous pages says that the alchemical water owes its permanence to the fact that it is united to its Sulfur.
-The Sulfur is Chokmah, the Root of Fire, called Ab, the Father, in the Qabalah.
-Chokmah is the active Life Force, and without this active Life Force the substance aspect of the Life Power cannot endure.
+Thus our quotation from the Turba Philosophorum says that the alchemical water owes its permanence to the fact that it is united to its Sulphur.
+The Sulphur is Chokmah, the Root of Fire, called Ab, the Father, in the Qabalah.
+Chokmah is the active Life-force, and without this active Life-force the substance aspect of the Lifepower cannot endure.
 The alchemical water is the vehicle of the alchemical fire.
 The fire is hidden within it, and thus it is also written that the philosophers "burn with water."

-The quotation on page 123 calls it a "tortured water, that hath suffered some alteration obvious to all, but known to few."
-In the picture of the hanged Man, the central figure is obviously undergoing a form of torture.
+A quotation we have referenced calls it a "tortured water, that hath suffered some alteration obvious to all. but known to few."
+In the picture of the Hanged Man, the central figure is obviously undergoing a form of torture.
 Furthermore, the nature of that torture is suspension by a rope.
-Now, on page 130 you have read that the number of the letter Mem, forty, is the number of a Hebrew noun which means "rope" and also "pain, sorrow."
+You have read that the number of the letter Mem, 40, is the number of a Hebrew noun which means "rope" and also "pain, sorrow."
 But what is a rope, actually?
 A line composed of many twisted strands.
 And the verb "twist" is closely allied, by derivation, to the verb "torture."
-Modern science has shown definitely that the substance of all things is really a manifestation of electro-magnetic energy which is in a continual whirling. twisting motion.
+Modern science has shown definitely that the substance of all things is really a manifestation of electro-magnetic energy which is in a continual whirling, twisting motion.
 When this energy manifests as a flash of lightning, it assumes a spiral form, like an uncoiling rope.
 This fact was known to the ancients, for the Chaldean Oracles speak of the "spiral force" energized by the creative god.
-It was known, too, to the designers of the Tarot. and they selected the rope as part of the symbolism of the 12th Tarot Key in order to put that knowledge on record.
+It was known, too, to the designers of the Tarot, and they selected the rope as part of the symbolism of the 12th Tarot Key in order to put that knowledge on record.